terkelg/awesome-creative-coding/readme.md

 - [Technorama, Zurich/Switzerland](https://www.technorama.ch/en/home) - Technorama allows hands-on experiences of hundreds of natural phenomena and technology.
 - [Kate Vass Gallery - Zürich/Switzerland](https://www.katevassgalerie.com/) - Contemporary art gallery presenting works by international established, mid-career, and emerging artists focusing on photography and new technologies.
 - [Digital Art Museum - Berlin/Germany](http://dam.org) - Digital Art Museum is an **online** resource for the history and practice of digital fine art.
+- [NXT Museum - Amsterdam/Netherlands](https://nxtmuseum.com) - The first museum in the Netherlands dedicated to new media art.

 ## Schools • Workshops